MiLB.com Frequently Asked Questions

 Q. What are the differences in equipment between the Minor and Major Leagues?

 A. The main difference is the larger Rawlings S100 helmets that Minor Leaguers began wearing in 2010.
 It is designed to offer enhanced high-impact protection.
-Catcher Francisco Cervelli of the Yankees also wears the new helmet, one of few Major Leaguers who have opted to do so, though David Wright briefly tried it in 2009.
+Catcher Francisco Cervelli was one of the first to wear the new helmet in the Majors, though David Wright briefly tried it in 2009.
 The game balls, also made by Rawlings, are slightly different in terms of seam threading.
 Minor League balls are assembled in China, while Major League balls are largely fabricated in Costa Rica.

 Q. How many balls are used in a typical game?
 Who supplies those?